 - Small schools will not be able to have their concerns adequately addressed

-- GET-UP has not demonstrated that it can effectively bargain/represent over 3000 PhD students across 12 schools.
+- GET-UP has not demonstrated that it can effectively bargain/represent thousands of graduate students across hundreds of programs

 While we all are graduate students, our programs and schools have completely different requirements, graduation times, and needs.
-Some schools have a TA requirement, while others do not.
+Some schools require TAing, while others do not.
 Some students do research in lab, while others do their research at home, in library, or at a archaeological site in the Mediterranean.
 By lumping all graduate students together, GET-UP is assuming the following: